The State

 Abstract

-Introduction Behemoth is one of Hobbes's most significant and final works of thought.
-Its importance for research does not stem from its references to historical events or the connections of its previous arguments with historical materials.
-Instead, it addresses a fundamental issue: the origins of the ...
+Extended Abstract Introduction Behemoth is one of Hobbes’s most important and final works.
+Its significance for research lies not in its references to historical events or the links between its arguments and historical materials.
+Instead, its value stems from addressing a fundamental question: ...
 Read More

 Political Science